 - Impulsive – This type of cat is reactive and their reactions are spur of the moment.
 These cats need routines so they know what happens when and behave more appropriately.

 - Agreeable – This personality type is friendly and sociable with everybody and exudes confidence.
-This is typical behavior of a cat that was socialized properly.
+This is the typical behavior of a cat that has been socialized properly.

 - Extroverted – These cats are curious and nosy.
 They need an enriched environment with plenty of stimulation to satisfy their minds.